Terrace Gardening/Rooftop Gardening

 Vertical Growing in Terrace Gardening

-- Utilize vertical space on the walls of the terrace to increase the space for gardening, and vertical gardening increases beauty of the terrace.
+- Utilize vertical space on the walls of the terrace to increase the space for gardening, and vertical gardening increases the beauty of the terrace.

 - Plan for vertical gardening, if you have walls, hang planters onto.

 - In vertical gardening you can grow shrubs and vine vegetables like beans, gourds, etc. Vines gets good support of walls but also save lots of space.